 You can learn open courseware on your own, which nowadays is called informal learning.
-Open educational resources as a rule don’t provide personal study support or examinations.
+As a rule, open educational resources dont provide personal study support or examinations.
 Hence, no certificates are provided.
-But, after having read such an open course, many people will formally register for the course or the complete distance taught programme to which it belongs.
-This will include tutorials, assessments and the award of a certificate or diploma.
-Therefore, for many students informal learning is a first step to aformal course or curriculum, for which they register and pay.
+But, after having read an open course, many people will formally register for the course or the complete distance-learning programme to which it belongs.
+This will include tutorials, assessments and an awarded certificate or diploma.
+Therefore, for many students informal learning is a first step to a formal paid course or curriculum.

 As most of the material is belonging to accredited programmes, the quality of the content is assured in most cases.
 As this is very visible in the public space, universities and staff take care of the quality.
 Furthermore, specific quality assurance criteria are now developed for OER, which will support providers of OER to upgrade open courseware.
 Finally, open courseware can be completed or revised by peers in other universities: open courseware is also meant for re-use in other universities.

 Many European universities also support Open Access.
 Open Access portals publish scientific articles which are freely accessible to everyone.

 The European Commission is also supporting open educational resources as an instrument for knowledge sharing.
 Therefore, it can be expected that more OERs will become available in the near future.